mindset-dojo/mindset-dojo.github.io/_insights/2025-10-23-demonstration-becomes-dojo.md

 excerpt: "A reflection on our recent MetaShift Community Demonstration with Zen Leader — Off the Cushion, where the wisdom of the crowd helped clarify our signature form: Integration Under Fire."
 ---

-Last weekend, Kyle Ingersoll and I had the opportunity to share with the **Zen Leader — Off the Cushion** community — a higher-level dojo practice in every sense.
+Last weekend, Kyle Ingersoll and I had the opportunity to share with the **Zen Leader: Alive Off the Cushion (ZLOTC)** community — a higher-level dojo practice in every sense.

 Their facilitation was skillful and balanced: a few quiet minutes of **Zazen**, followed by **conversational centering** that grounded the group in shared presence.
 From that field, genuine connection and curiosity emerged naturally.